NullCode1337/GlideLib/README.md

 > ## Testing

-This build is tested and fully works on HavocOS 4.16 (Android 11) with MicroG manual install
+ARM64 build is currently UNTESTED!
+Do kindly test it and let me know in the Issues section ARM build is tested and fully working on HavocOS 4.16 (Android 11) with MicroG manual install

 </br>